Emma Navarro: 2024: First title, world No. 8, awards

 Again Navarro upset defending champion and third seed, Gauff, to reach her second major quarterfinal in a row.
 Navarro advanced to her first major semifinal with a straight-sets victory over Paula Badosa, subsequently rising to a career-high singles ranking of world No. 8.
 She lost to second seed Aryna Sabalenka in straight sets.

 Although she was No. 8 in the world, Navarro missed out on a place at the WTA Finals in Riyadh, Saudi Arabia due to Wimbledon champion Barbora Krejčíková receiving entry because of a WTA rule which gives a spot to a major winner if they finish in the top 20.
 Navarro turned down a place as an alternate with her agent saying that she had not yet recovered from a recent illness.

 In December, Navarro was named the Most Improved Player of the Year by the WTA.

+2025: Second WTA Tour title

+Seeded second at the Adelaide International, Navarro lost in the quarterfinals to Liudmila Samsonova in three sets.
+She also made the quarterfinals at the Australian Open for the first time, at which point her run was ended by second seed Iga Świątek.

+As top seed at the Mérida Open, Navarro won her second WTA Tour title, double bagelling qualifier Emiliana Arango in the final.

+During the clay-court season, she made it through to the quarterfinals at the Charleston Open and Strasbourg Open, losing to Amanda Anisimova and Beatriz Haddad Maia respectively.

+Moving onto the grass-court swing of the year, Navarro reached the quarterfinals at the Queen's Club Championships, where she was eliminated by Amanda Anisimova, and two weeks later at the Bad Homburg Open, where it was top seed and eventual champion Jessica Pegula who defeated her.

+She lost in the first round of four of her last seven events in 2025, with the only bright spot being a run to the quarterfinals at the China Open that included a win over world No. 2, Iga Świątek, but which ultimately ended in a three-set defeat to fifth seed Jessica Pegula.